-SAMPLING METHODS Wansbeck Restoration for Climate Change Monitoring is a crucial part of the restoration project in order to gather a reliable scientific evidence base
+SAMPLING METHODS Wansbeck Restoration for Climate Change Monitoring is a crucial part of the restoration project in order to gather a reliable scientific evidence base are the most effective at addressing climate change.

-Soil Monitoring Soil monitoring involves measuring moisture and extracting soil cores.
+Soil monitoring involves measuring moisture and extracting soil cores.
 The soil samples are then sent to a laboratory for further analysis.
-This allows us to compare the carbon storage efficiency of different types of habitats and interventions and assess which are the most effective at addressing climate change.
+This allows us to compare the carbon storage efficiency of different types of habitats and interventions and assess which